Accommodations

 Guest access

 Our place is located on a hill at the end of a steep gravel road.
-You will need the gate code and house code for self check-in.
-Once you come through the gate you will come to a hard left turn at which point the gravel road goes up.
-Access is via gravel roads with a couple steep sections toward the end; 4WD vehicles are recommended but not necessary unless it is snowing.
-We can let you know current road conditions at the time of your booking.
+We will give you the gate code and front door code for self check-in.
+Access is via a gravel driveway with a couple steep sections toward the beginning; 4WD vehicles are recommended but not necessary.

-There is a lovely spring-fed pond with a dock.
+There is a lovely spring-fed pond with a dock (swim at your own risk).

 To access the river it is about a 20-minute beautiful hike.
 We do not have boats.